objectiveSquid/Kastegris-statistics/README.md

 # Kastegris statistics
 With this repository I hope to find the optimial playing strategy for the game **<i>Kastegris</i>** also known as **<i>Pass the pigs</i>**.
-Currently this repository does not take into account the extended rules of the game.

 ## Symbols in the datasets
 - **\-----** (5 dashes) = instant loss<br>